DeveloperXY/mql-utils/README.md

 [![Build Status](https://travis-ci.org/DeveloperXY/mql-utils.svg?branch=master)](https://travis-ci.org/DeveloperXY/mql-utils)

 # mql-utils
-A Java library that offers compile-time checking for the best practices taught by Mr. Noureddine CHENFOUR.
+A Java library that offers compile-time checking for the best practices taught by Mr. Noureddine CHENFOUR, in addition to other utility classes & annotations.

 # How to use